Computer Education

 • Use control structures to more efficiently manage programs

-• Apply problem solving skills and use top-down design to create programs.
+• Apply problem-solving skills and use top-down design to create programs.

 • Understand the connection between hardware and software when a program is created.

-Programming II – HYBRID
+Programming in Java – HYBRID

 Offered to grades: 10, 11, 12